-The heat pump transmits the energy contained in the surrounding air into the dwelling to be heated.
+The heat pump transmits the energy contained in the surrounding air into the dwelling to be heated and for production of domestic hot water.

-The heat pump consists of four main elements, in which a refrigerant (R410A) circulates.
+The heat pump consists of four main parts, in which a refrigerant (R410A) circulates.

 - In the evaporator (ref.
 13, figure 8, page 12): The calories are taken from the outside air and transmitted to the refrigerant.
 Because it has a low boiling point, it changes from a liquid to a vapour, even in cold weather (down to -25°C outside temperature). - In the compressor (ref.
 10, figure 8, page 12): The vaporised refrigerant is pressurised and takes on even more calories. - In the condenser (ref.
-14, figure 9, page 13): The energy of the refrigerant is transmitted to the heating circuit.
+15, figure 9): The energy of the refrigerant is transmitted to the heating circuit.
 The refrigerant returns to its liquid state. - In the expansion valve (ref.
 9, figure 8, page 12): The liquefied refrigerant is returned to a low pressure and regains its initial temperature and pressure.